 Once again, I was a giant ball of rage as Sarah entered Loser Lodge and fearing that I was on the brim of freaking out, she took me in her arms and told me to breath through the pain.
 She assured me she was proud of the game she played, and glad to prove herself and while I fought back tears thinking of all the ways the game has tried to bring up memories of the tsunami for her and the fake that yet another woman was booted over a smug, beige male, I realised that all we needed – Sarah, I and the world at large – was a big comforting Lamb Cassarahole & Ayles to dull the pain.

 Thankfully this rich casserole is glorious enough to wipe away some of the pain of seeing this icon leave the game.
 Earthy lamb, the tang of ale and the sharpness of some gruyere work together in perfect harmony to honour the ultimate survivor of this season who deserved so much better. #Justice4Sarah

 1 onion, sliced

 1 carrot, sliced

 2 tbsp tomato paste

 2 cups beef stock

 2 bay leaves

-Preheat the oven to 160°C.
+Preheat oven to 180°C.

 As you can probably tell, we are very social but the fun isn’t only limited to celebrities!
-You can follow us on Instagram, Facebook, Twitter, Pinterest, Tumblr and Google+.
+You can follow us on Instagram, Facebook, Twitter, Pinterest and Tumblr.